TartanLlama/tartanllama.github.io/_posts/2017-01-20-initialization-is-bonkers.md

 The rules for these different initialization forms are fairly complex, so I'll give a simplified outline of the C++11 rules (C++14 even changed some of them, so those value-initialization forms can be aggregate initialization).
 If you want to understand all the details of these forms, check out the relevant cppreference.com articles[^1][^2][^3], or see the standards quotes at the bottom of the article.

 - **default-initialization** -- If `T` is a class, the default constructor is called; if it's an array, each element is default-initialized; otherwise, no initialization is done, resulting in indeterminate values.
-- **value-initialization** -- If `T` is a class, the object is default-initialized (after being zero-initialized if `T`'s default constructor is user-provided/deleted); if it's an array, each element is value-initialized; otherwise, the object is zero-initialized.
+- **value-initialization** -- If `T` is a class, the object is default-initialized (after being zero-initialized if `T`'s default constructor is not user-provided/deleted); if it's an array, each element is value-initialized; otherwise, the object is zero-initialized.
 - **zero-initialization** -- Applied to static and thread-local variables before any other initialization.
 If `T` is scalar (arithmetic, pointer, enum), it is initialized from `0`; if it's a class type, all base classes and data members are zero-initialized; if it's an array, each element is zero-initialized.

 Taking the simple example of `int` as `T`, `global` and all of the value-initialized variables will have the value `0`, and all other variables will have an indeterminate value.
 Reading these indeterminate values results in undefined behaviour.